chulminy/AE_ENVE_GEOE_121/README.md

 ## Course Objectives
 By the end of this course, students should be able to
-* Define your problems with programmable logic in MATLAB
+* Develop MATLAB programming logic to solve problems
-* Compose working, efficient, and readable code in various ways
+* Compose working, efficient, and readable scripts in various ways
 * Debug your code to identify and fix programming errors
 * Identify suitable keywords to search for code snippets on the web
-* Apply MATLAB to write your program
+* Apply MATLAB to write your own program

 ## Study Guide
 * Watch lecture video(s) of each module.
+* Solve problems in the course material and tutorials by yourself.
-* Do not skim the code.
-Type and run all scripts in the module and sample solutions in tutorial videos.
+* Type and run all scripts in the course material and sample solutions in tutorial videos.
+Do not skim the code.
 * Make online engagement through [**LEARN**](https://learn.uwaterloo.ca/d2l/home/549056) or live help session.
-* Solve problems in the course material by yourself.
 * Watch tutorial videos to check your answers for the problems.
 * Employ an editor, Workspace browser, and debugging tool to solve the problems.
 * Work with your colleagues or TAs if possible.